The Pinkprint: Music and lyrics

 The lead single, "Pills n Potions" is a slow-burning piano ballad that contains prominent elements of hip hop, R&B and pop.
 The song opens with a sparse, haunting drum beat, while Minaj sings the pre-chorus in a feather-like near-whisper.
 As the song's pre-chorus repeats, an echo effect is added to her vocals, and "blooming" chants are sung to create the song's chorus.
 The song's lyrics revolve around someone who has wronged her but she still loves.
 "Bed of Lies" features guest vocals from singer-songwriter Skylar Grey and is a slow-tempo song built over triumphant production, pianos, rolling drums and booming bass.
 The song opens with Grey's chorus and a restrained keyboard set before Minaj begins to rap about an ex-lover.
-"Grand Piano" is the final song on the album's standard version and is the only song on the album that is not a hip hop song; it features no rapping from Minaj nor drums are played in the song.
+"Grand Piano" is the final song on the album's standard version and is the only song on the album that is not a hip hop song; it features no rapping from Minaj nor drums.
 The song is a ballad that contains pianos and violins, with lyrics revolving around Minaj "feeling stupid" and feeling "played" by a former lover.